ingconti/javaFXSprites/README.md

 # javaFXSprites

-- will use a concept similat ro old style games, Sprites
+- will use a concept similar to old style games, Sprites

 TODO: